Guides

 How to Open EPUB Files on Windows, macOS and Linux

-EPUB is one of the most common ebook formats, but on desktop it doesn’t always open as easily as a PDF.
-With Wizread, opening an EPUB is always the same simple flow: open the app, import your book, click Read.
-If you’re not fully sure what an EPUB actually is, you can also read our simple guide to EPUB files for desktop readers before or after this walkthrough.
+EPUB is one of the most common ebook formats, but on desktop it doesn’t always open as easily as a PDF[cite: 5].
+With a dedicated reader like Wizread, opening an EPUB is always the same simple flow: open the app, import your book, click Read.
+If you’re not fully sure what an EPUB actually is, you can also read our simple guide to EPUB files for desktop readers before or after this walkthrough[cite: 5].

 What is an EPUB file?

-An EPUB file is a digital book format designed for comfortable reading:
+An EPUB file is a digital book format designed for comfortable reading[cite: 5]:

-- Reflowable text that adapts to different screen sizes and font settings.
+- Reflowable text that adapts to different screen sizes and font settings[cite: 5].

-- Lightweight files, usually smaller than equivalent PDFs.
+- Lightweight files, usually smaller than equivalent PDFs[cite: 5].

-- Structured content with chapters, a table of contents and metadata.
+- Structured content with chapters, a table of contents and metadata[cite: 5].

-Before you import a book into Wizread, you need to know where the EPUB file lives on your computer.
+Before you open a book, you need to know where the EPUB file lives on your computer[cite: 5].
 Typical locations:

 Windows